Matt Cross (wrestler): Lucha Underground (2014–2019)

-National Wrestling Alliance (2019–Present)
+National Wrestling Alliance (2019–2021)

 Cross appeared at a National Wrestling Alliance event on January 5, 2019.
 He wrestled Willie Mack at NWA New Years Clash for the NWA National Heavyweight Championship in a losing effort.

 Cross returned to the National Wrestling Alliance on January 24, 2020, at their Hard Times PPV, competing in the TV Title tournament.

 Other media

-Capiccioni was featured on Season 6 of American Ninja Warrior, participating in the St. Louis, Missouri qualifying round but failed to qualify.
+Capiccioni was featured on Season 6 of American Ninja Warrior, participating in the St. Louis, Missouri, qualifying round but failed to qualify.

 He appeared in Backyard Wrestling: A Passion for Pain (DVD, 2003) which featured early wrestling matches and humorous stunts.

-He appeared as a character in the 2003 video game Backyard Wrestling: Don't Try This at Home which also features Insane Clown Posse.
+He appeared as a character in the 2003 video game Backyard Wrestling: Don't Try This at Home.

 In 2017, Capiccioni started the clothing company Wrestling Is Forever.

 In 2020, he starred as a fictionalized version of himself in the Indiegogo crowdfunded wrestling suspense thriller film Powerbomb.

 Personal life

 Capiccioni's grandfather was from San Marino and he has dual nationality as a result.
 Capiccioni attended Cleveland State University, where he earned his Bachelor of Arts in communications.
 He is also straight edge.